 However, not wearing a helmet generally cannot be considered comparative fault.
 The at-fault driver who caused your crash can usually not blame your injuries on you, even if you violated the helmet law in Louisiana.

-How Long do I Have to Sue the At-Fault Driver in My Case?
+How Long Do I Have to Sue the At-Fault Driver in My Motorcycle Accident Case?

 Under La.
 Civ.
 Code Art.
 3492, accident victims in Louisiana usually either need to reach a settlement agreement or sue the at-fault driver within one year of their collision and injuries.
 Failure to do so could result in losing the right to recover compensation.